 Example 1: Accounts Payable

-• Accounting Entry: Recorded as a current liability on the balance sheet.
+- Accounting Entry: Recorded under current liabilities on the balance sheet.

 Example 2: Long-Term Debt